kubernetes/community/sig-apps/README.md

 --->
 # Apps Special Interest Group

-Covers deploying and operating applications in Kubernetes.
-We focus on the developer and devops experience of running applications in Kubernetes.
-We discuss how to define and run apps in Kubernetes, demo relevant tools and projects, and discuss areas of friction that can lead to suggesting improvements or feature requests.
+SIG Apps is responsible for deploying and operating applications in Kubernetes.
+The SIG focuses on the developer and devops experience of running applications in Kubernetes, discusses how to define and run apps in Kubernetes, demo relevant tools and projects, and discusses areas of friction that can lead to suggesting improvements or feature requests.

 The [charter](charter.md) defines the scope and governance of the Apps Special Interest Group.